artisanaws/mining-pools-aggregator/README.md

 # Crypto mining pools aggregator (domains + IPs)

 ## Description
 Simple tool that aggregates all the crypto mining pool lists I was able to find online.
-As of November 2022, it includes all of the top 20 mining pools (by hashrate) for the 11 largest POW blockchains.
+As of April 2023, it includes all of the top 20 mining pools (by hashrate) for the 11 largest POW blockchains.

 Outputs:
-- Aggregate top level domains list (`lists/tlds.txt`) ~10k lines
+- Aggregate top level domains list (`lists/tlds.txt`) ~11k lines
-- Uses the `tlds.txt` file to create a second list that includes a wildcard covering all subdomains (`lists/subdomains.txt`) ~10k lines
+- Uses the `tlds.txt` file to create a second list that includes a wildcard covering all subdomains (`lists/subdomains.txt`) ~11k lines

 ## Installation

-1. Make sure you have python `3.x` on your system.
+1. Make sure you have python `3.8` on your system.
 2. `pip install pipenv` if you don't have it already.
 3. `cd` into the dir and run `pipenv install`.